Marching Chiefs: FSU Marching Chiefs traditions

 "'Flushing' The Field" - The Royal Flush, during every pregame performance, "flushes" the field by running around the Seminole head logo at the center of Bobby Bowden Field while the head drum major stands at the center of it.
 As the rest of the band transitions to the team entrance formation, The Royal Flush circles the Seminole head.
 Once The Royal Flush finishes "Flushing" the field, the exit cadence ends.
 All of Marching Chiefs counts to 24, ending with "Flush".

 "Roamin' The Stadium" - The Roamin' Bones "roam" the stadium during 3rd or 4th quarter and perform different arrangements from the Bone Book, their collection of musical charts written specifically for the Roamin' Bones.

 "The Hymn To The Garnet & Gold" - Most Chiefs will agree that their favorite school song is what is commonly known as "The Hymn".
 When Florida State University was looking for an alma mater, several composers sent in their contributions.
 The Hymn did not make it as the official FSU Alma Mater, but it lives and thrives as a long-standing school tradition, as the Chiefs sing it at the end of every game.

+"The War Chant" - Before every home game, the Marching Chiefs play the War Chant as Chief Osceola rides out on his horse Renegade while holding the Flaming Spear.
+You will see the crowd of 80,000+ doing the Tomahawk Chop with their arms to the music.
+Osceola riding on Renegade to lead the football team into the stadium has been described as one of the best gameday entrances in all of college football.
+The Marching Chiefs also play the War Chant whenever the team makes a good defensive play.
+Because of this, the War Chant has become arguably the signature song of the Florida State Seminoles.